paleolimbot/electionca/README.md

 #> # … with 1,590 more rows
 ```

-Still working on some aspects of the data cleaning, including finding a
+There are likely some errors, but it’s at least possible to make map of
-few missing ridings that should have candidates.
+the last few elections\!

 ``` r
 library(tidyverse)